whatrocks/blog/src/pages/about/index.md

 description: "about"
 ---

 Hello!
 My name is Charlie Harrington.
-I'm a software developer and writer living in San Francisco, California.
+I'm a computer programmer and writer living in San Francisco, California.
 I grew up in Red Bank, New Jersey, and it ain't no sin to be glad you're alive.

 I'm an engineering manager at [Cruise](https://www.getcruise.com), building software to deliver fully-autonomous vehicles aka self-driving cars.
 You can see Cruise autonomous vehicles driving around San Francisco right now!
 Like *right now*, look outside!